moonsidefan/DoodleJumpJS/README.md

 You have to put all the files on a webserver.
 This can also be localhost.
 This is due to Phaser (the JavaScript Engine) requesting the game to not run in the file system.
 I don't know whether this can be changed since this is a older version of Phaser.

 Currently the game crashes if you die or want to check the global scoreboard.
+I think this is caused due to an issue with its ad system.

 ### What is the goal of this project?